wacncontent/CustomizeTool/addCommentOutput/articles/mobile-services/mobile-services-ios-how-to-use-client-library.md

 [AZURE.INCLUDE [mobile-services-selector-client-library](../includes/mobile-services-selector-client-library.md)]

 This guide teaches you to perform common scenarios using the Azure Mobile Services [iOS SDK].
-If you are new to Mobile Services, first complete [Mobile Services Quick Start] <!-- keep by customization: begin --> or [Add Mobile Services to Existing App] <!-- keep by customization: end --> to configure your account, create a table, and create a mobile service.
+If you are new to Mobile Services, first complete [Mobile Services Quick Start] to configure your account, create a table, and create a mobile service.

 > [AZURE.NOTE] This guide uses the latest [iOS Mobile Services SDK](https://github.com/Azure/azure-mobile-services/blob/master/CHANGELOG.ios.md#sdk-downloads).
 If your project uses an older version of the SDK, first upgrade the framework in Xcode.